 Juvenile Rearing Habitat

-As discussed in more detail for winter-run Chinook salmon, available information from previous analyses of analogous flow-related impacts suggests that the alternatives would not significantly change rearing habitat for juvenile spring-run Chinook salmon.
+As discussed in more detail for winter-run Chinook salmon, available information from previous analyses of analogous flow-related impacts suggests that Alternatives 1, 2, and 3 would not significantly change rearing habitat for juvenile spring-run Chinook salmon.

 South Delta Entrainment

-There would be little difference in indicators of entrainment risk (south Delta exports and Old and Middle River flows) during winter/spring between the NAA and Alternatives 1, 2, and 3 see Appendix 5B3: Tables 5B3-6-1a through 5B3-6-4c; Figures 5B3-6-1 through 5B3-6-18; and Appendix 5B4: Tables 5B4-1-1a through 5B4-1-4c; Figures 5B4-1-1 through 5B4-1-18), and existing restrictive criteria from the NMFS (2019) SWP/CVP BiOp and CDFW (2020) SWP ITP would limit entrainment risk for spring-run under all alternatives.
+There would be little difference in indicators of entrainment risk (south Delta exports and Old and Middle River flows) during winter/spring between the NAA and Alternatives 1, 2, and 3 see Appendix 5B3: Tables 5B3-6-1a through 5B3-6-4c; Figures 5B3-6-1 through 5B3-6-18; and Appendix 5B4: Tables 5B4-1-1a through 5B4-1-4c; Figures 5B4-1-1 through 5B4-1-18), and existing restrictive criteria from the NMFS (2019) SWP/CVP BiOp and CDFW (2020) SWP ITP would limit entrainment risk for spring-run under Alternatives 1, 2, and 3.
 South Delta export of water released from Sites Reservoir would have little to no overlap with spring-run Chinook salmon.
-This is illustrated by the results of the salvage-density analysis (see description in Appendix 11Q) for which there were minimal differences between NAA and the alternatives (Table sr_banks; Table sr_jones).
+This is illustrated by the results of the salvage-density analysis (Appendix 11Q) for which there were minimal differences between NAA and Alternatives 1, 2, and 3 (Table 11-26; Table 11-27).